 RYAN M. SPRINGER

-Ryan M. Springer is an attorney with G. Eric Nielson & Associates.
-Ryan’s practice focuses on helping people who have been injured fight for their rights against insurance companies and other corporations.
+Ryan M. Springer's practice focuses on helping people who have been injured fight for their rights against insurance companies and other corporations.
 He has dedicated his practice to helping victims of medical malpractice and other forms of personal injury.

 COMMITMENT TO CLIENTS

 Ryan takes a team approach to his cases, and the most important team member is the client.
 Ryan believes that no matter how many cases he has as an attorney, each case is the most important case to the person whose life and interests are personally involved–the client.
 Ryan has represented clients in a wide range of cases, from improper nursing procedures and pharmaceutical error, to traumatic birth injuries and wrongful death, and has recovered awards in the millions of dollars.
 But this is not the true measure of success.
 Instead, Ryan works closely with his clients to help them through the difficult process of litigation and recovery.
 Obtaining compensation for their injuries is only part of the process, and Ryan believes his clients deserve an advocate who will fight with them every step of the way.
 Some lawyers treat their clients as just another file on a shelf, but Ryan never forgets that these are real people with real lives that have been catastrophically altered by someone else’s negligence.
 As a result of his efforts, he has high client satisfaction ratings, has been repeatedly recognized by SuperLawyers Magazine, and was named one of Utah's Legal Elite by Utah Business Magazine.